Jimmy-Z/mint/README.md

 nowadays virtually all traffic on the Internet is TLS already, there's no point in wrapping them in TLS (or whatever) again.

-handshake stage is encrypted, for obfuscation. after that, it's just plain TCP. should be beneficial for low power devices.
+handshake and a couple packets ensue are encrypted, for obfuscation. after that, it's just plain TCP.